Musare/Musare/.wiki/Installation.md

 # Installation
 Musare can be installed with Docker (recommended) or without, guides for both installations can be found below.

+To update an existing installation please see [Upgrading](./Upgrading.md).

 ## Docker

 ### Dependencies